KxSystems/docs/docs/ml/index.md

 ## Machine Learning Toolkit

-The [Machine Learning Toolkit](toolkit/) is at the core of q specific machine learning functionality.
+The [Machine Learning Toolkit](toolkit/) is at the core of q centered machine learning functionality.
 This library contains functions that cover the following areas.

--  Pre-processing data prior to the application of machine learning algoithms
+-  Pre-processing data prior to the application of machine learning algoithms.
--  Accuracy metrics to test the performance of the models built
+-  Accuracy metrics to test the performance of the models built.
--  Cross validation functions to test the stability of models being produced under various conditions
+-  Cross validation functions to test the stability of models being produced under various conditions.
--  An implementation of the [FRESH](toolkit/fresh) algorithm for feature extraction and selection on structured time series data.
+-  An implementation of the FRESH algorithm for feature extraction and selection on structured time series data.

-The library is available [here](https://github.com/KxSystems/ml)
+The library is available [here](https://github.com/KxSystems/ml).

-<i class="far fa-hand-point-right"></i> [Example notebooks of FRESH and various toolkit functionality](https://github.com/KxSystems/ml/tree/master/fresh/notebooks)
+<i class="far fa-hand-point-right"></i> [Example notebooks showing FRESH and various aspects of toolkit functionality](https://github.com/KxSystems/ml/tree/master/fresh/notebooks)

 ## embedPy